carlshan/intro_to_computer_programming/ComputerAutomation/AutomationTutorial.md

-# Automating things on your computer
+# Automating things on your computer with PyAutoGui
 By Carl Shan of [the Nueva School](www.nuevaschool.org)

 ## Intro